Empathy Mapping

 “Nobody cares how much you know, until they know how much you care.”—Theodore Roosevelt

-It helps designers uncover the underlying emotions and motivations that drive users’ behavior.
-By understanding what users genuinely want and need, designers can develop innovative solutions that meet users’ expectations.
+Empathy helps designers learn the underlying emotions and motivations that drive their users’ behavior.
+Designers can develop innovative solutions that meet users’ expectations when they understand what it is users truly want and need.

-Let's look at some examples of good design and poor design in airports to grasp the power of empathy in design.
+Let's look at some examples of good design and poor design in airports to understand why empathy is considered to be one of the most powerful tools in a designer’s toolbox.

 Show Hide video transcript